-- (2) The age condition is that the child has reached the age of twelve. - (3) The sentencing condition is that it appears to the court that there is a real prospect that the child will be sentenced to a custodial sentence for the offence mentioned in section 91(1) or one or more of those offences. - (4) The offence condition is that the offence mentioned in section 91(1), or one or more of those offences, is an imprisonable offence. - (5) The first history condition is that- - (a) the child has a recent history of absconding while subject to a custodial remand, and - (b) the offence mentioned in section 91(1), or one or more of those offences, is alleged to be or has been found to have been committed while the child was remanded to local authority accommodation or youth detention accommodation.
+- (2) The age condition is that the child has reached the age of twelve. - (3) The sentencing condition is that it is very likely that the child will be sentenced to a custodial sentence for the offence mentioned in section 91(1) or one or more of those offences. - (4) The offence condition is that the offence mentioned in section 91(1), or one or more of those offences, is an imprisonable offence. - (5) The first history condition is that- - (a) the child has a recent and significant history of absconding while subject to a custodial remand, and it appears to the court that the history is relevant in all the circumstances of the case, and - (b) the offence mentioned in section 91(1), or one or more of those offences, is alleged to be or has been found to have been committed while the child was remanded to local authority accommodation or youth detention accommodation.